Juventus' 10 best transfers of all time

 After famously burning bridges with Sir Alex Ferguson through the manner in which he left Manchester United, Paul Pogba likely knew that his career would be made or ruined based on what he made of his move to Juventus in 2012.

-After a bumpy start that saw him score just five goals in his first season, the towering midfielder clicked into gear in his second season at the club with nine goals and 16 assists in all competitions and picking up more appearances than any other player at the Turin club.
+After scoring five goals in his first season, the towering midfielder clicked into gear in his second season at the club with nine goals and 16 assists in all competitions and picking up more appearances than any other player at the Turin club.

 As Pogba’s experience at Juventus grew, so too did his influence over the way the team played and by the time he was concluding a third, consecutive title-winning season with the club he was wearing the famous No.10 shirt and calling the shots in the middle of the pitch.